 - Local regulations: Domestic call centers typically have a greater knowledge of local regulations, which can help your company maintain compliance.

 Off-shore call centers also have lower labor costs due to lower living costs in their respective locations.

 But while off-shore call centers offer significant cost savings, they’re not without their drawbacks.
 As a business, you must prioritize customer interactions in order to increase customer satisfaction, brand loyalty, and, ultimately, company revenue.

 Making the Right Choice for Your Business

-While evaluating how much it would cost to outsource your call center, you’ll quickly realize that both domestic and off-shore options come with unique advantages and disadvantages.
+While evaluating how much it would cost to outsource your call center, you’ll quickly realize that domestic and off-shore options have unique advantages and disadvantages.

-To make the right choice, you should consider your company’s unique needs, objectives, and budget to determine which option is the best fit.
+To make the right choice, you should consider your company’s unique needs, objectives, and budget to determine the best option.